-Second Lieutenant Geraldine Faye Dishroon, the honor graduate, received the first wings presented to a flight nurse.
+Second Lieutenant Geraldine Faye Dishroon, Army Nurse Corps, of Tulsa, Oklahoma, the honor graduate, received the first wings presented to a flight nurse.
 Major General David N.W.
 Grant, Air Surgeon, U.S. Army Air Forces, removed his own flight surgeon wings and pinned them on Lieutenant Dishroon as a sign of respect.
 She had competed the four-week course with an overall score of 96.5.
-In 1944, Lieutenant Dishroon served on the first air evacuation team to land on Omaha Beach after the D-Day invasion.

-All members of the class were already Registered Nurses, many coming from the Army Nurse Corps, while others came directly from civilian practice.
+All members of the class were already Registered Nurses, many coming from the Army Nurse Corps, as had Lieutenant Dishroon, while others came directly from civilian practice.

 A second class of 45 nurses began the following week.